thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

-The language the ThoughtSpot UX displays is based off of the locale in a user's profile.
+The language the ThoughtSpot UI displays is based on the locale in a user's profile.
 The locale preferences control the language and data formats (date and number formats) by geographic locations.
 In addition to American English (*en-US*), ThoughtSpot supports: